Basic Cryptocurrency Terms for beginners and Their Meanings

 cryptocurrency terms for beginners

-Let’s discuss about cryptocurrencies before looking at some basic terms for novices.
-Cryptocurrencies are virtual money that safeguard and validate every transaction through the use of encryption.
-Furthermore, they are decentralized, which means that no central authority, like a bank or the government, controls or issues them.
-Rather, a computer network that abides by a set of rules creates and maintains them.
+Let’s talk about cryptocurrencies before we look at some basic cryptocurrency terms for beginners.
+Cryptocurrencies are virtual money that protects and authenticates every transaction through the use of encryption.
+Furthermore, they are decentralized, meaning that no central authority, such as a bank or government, controls or issues them.
+Rather, they are created and maintained by a computer network following a set of rules.

-For newcomers, the lingo and lexicon around cryptocurrencies might be perplexing.
-For those new to cryptocurrencies, here are some basic terms and their definitions.
+For beginners, the terminology and vocabulary surrounding cryptocurrencies can be confusing.
+For those new to the world of cryptocurrencies, here are some basic terms and their definitions.

 All-Time High (ATH)

-The highest price a crypto coin has ever achieved.
-For example, Bitcoin reached its all-time high of $64,863 on April 14, 2021.
+The highest price ever reached by any cryptocurrency.
+For example, the price of Bitcoin reached its all-time high of $64,863 on April 14, 2021.

-The lowest price ever a crypto coin has ever achieved.
-For example, Bitcoin reached its all-time low of $0.06 on October 5, 2009.
+The lowest price ever reached by any cryptocurrency.
+For example, the price of Bitcoin reached its all-time low of $0.06 on October 5, 2009.

 Any cryptocurrency other than Bitcoin is the first and most successful of all cryptocurrencies.
 Some popular altcoins are Ethereum, Ripple, Cardano, and Binance Coin.